oplS17projects/procedural-music/README.md

 ### External Technologies

 #### Physical
 Procedural-music outputs MIDI data, which can be read by a wide array of synthesizers.
-We are using a keyboard with a built-in synthesizer.
+We are using a keyboard with a built-in synthesizer that supports the General MIDI standard.

 #### Software
 The software needed to communicate with an external MIDI device requires drivers and wrappers.
 We are both working with premade drivers and libraries as well as modifying them to suit our project's needs.